 Goal: Increase access to quality health care services

-2015 the Specialty Access for the Uninsured Program (SAUP) saw a continued increase in specialty care delivered in the safety net clinic setting – a more cost-effective option with high patient and provider satisfaction.
-To date, the program has completed its goals of full implementation of 9 safety net clinic/health system ‘dyads.’
-And, all adult health systems not accept the safety net clinics’ determination of financial eligibility for specialty care.
+In 2015 the Specialty Access for the Uninsured Program (SAUP) saw a continued increase in specialty care delivered in the safety net clinic setting – a more cost-effective option with high patient and provider satisfaction.
+To date, the program has completed its goal of full implementation of 9 safety net clinic/health system ‘dyads.’
+And, all adult health systems now accept the safety net clinics’ determination of financial eligibility for specialty care.

 - 2,987 referrals for specialty care were made in 2015, with a 94% ‘show rate.’